Rolling Meadows, Illinois

 Rolling Meadows is a city in Cook County, Illinois, United States.
+It is a suburb of Chicago.
 Per the 2020 census, the population was 24,200.

 History

 In 1836, Orrin Ford became the first landowner in the area that is now Rolling Meadows, staking his claim of 160 acre in an area known as Plum Grove.
 Other farm families followed, many traveling from Vermont.
 By the early 1840s, settlers had built a dam across Salt Creek and had laid claim to the entire Plum Grove area.

 The community became part of the newly formed Palatine Township in 1850 as German immigrants arrived.
 In 1862, the Salem Evangelical Church was built, and the church's 40 ft2 cemetery still exists at the corner of Kirchoff and Plum Grove roads.

 In 1927, H.D.
 "Curly" Brown bought 1000 acre of land in the area with the intention of building a golf course, along with land adjacent to it for a racetrack.
 In the early 1950s, Kimball Hill purchased the land intended for the golf course, and began home sales by advertising a floor plan of his basic house in the Chicago Tribune.
 Although the response was positive, officials in neighboring Arlington Heights protested, hoping to buy the land themselves for estate homes.
 However, prospective buyers of the Kimball Hill homes persuaded the Cook County Board for zoning changes to allow Hill to proceed.

 In 1953, the first families moved into the development, which Hill named Rolling Meadows, and 700 houses were sold by 1955, mostly to blue-collar workers.
 Hill donated $200 per home for a school system, and then built and equipped the first elementary school.
 He also founded the Rolling Meadows Homeowners' Association and donated land for parks, as well as funded the Clearbrook Center, which is a home for individuals with cognitive disabilities that opened in 1955.

 Rolling Meadows incorporated as a city in 1955 and soon began annexing land for future development.
 The town boomed during the 1950s and 1960s as businesses moved into the area.
 Crawford's department store opened in 1957 and was the largest in the northwest suburbs, although it closed in 1994.
 An industrial park opened on North Hicks Road in 1958, and Western Electric opened a facility in the 1960s, employing 1,500 workers.
 Developers saturated the area with apartment buildings, and by 1970, multifamily dwellings made up 35 percent of the total structures in Rolling Meadows.
 Rolling Meadows complexes, however, suffered from a series of fires in the decade, prompting the city to become more stringent in their building codes, which had allowed for frame multifamily structures.

 By 2000, the city had begun revamping commercial areas along Kirchoff Road.
 In the south end of the city on Golf Road, corporations such as 3Com, Helene Curtis, and Charles Industries established bases in what has become known as the Golden Corridor.